Anson-Cheung1227/SimCovid/README.md

 ***
 ## Modding

-Currently, SimCovid Modding API is not fully developed yet.
+Currently, SimCovid Modding API is a work-in-progress and has not been fully developed yet.
 Once released, we'll update this so stay tuned!
 SimCovidCoreMod is just a prototype and should **NOT** be compiled.

 ***